Know the Laws

 Not at this time.
 It is currently illegal to produce, sell, or buy edible products or to have them in public.

-Yes.
-Using cannabis while operating a motorized vehicle or with cannabis in your system is illegal and will be treated the same way as driving under the influence of alcohol.
-Police can legally request a driver to undergo testing to confirm impairment by drugs and you will be subject to serious penalties.
+Driving after using cannabis is illegal.
+Police can legally request a driver to undergo testing to confirm impairment by drugs (illegal, prescription, or over-the-counter medications) and you will be subject to serious penalties.
+It is taken as seriously as driving impaired by alcohol.

 For a full description of Ontario’s new laws for drug-impaired driving, including zero tolerance for young, novice and commercial drivers, and associated penalties, visit the Ontario Ministry of Transportation

-Medical Cannabis Users - If a police officer is satisfied that you are legally authorized to use cannabis for medical purposes, you will not be subject to Ontario’s zero tolerance drug requirements for young, novice and commercial drivers.
+If a police officer is satisfied that you are legally authorized to use cannabis for medical purposes, you will not be subject to Ontario’s zero tolerance drug requirements for young, novice and commercial drivers.
 However, you can still face penalties and/or criminal charges if a police officer finds that your ability to drive is impaired.
-Even if you have been authorized to use cannabis or another drug by a health care professional, it is your responsibility to ensure you are not impaired while driving.
+Even if you have been authorized to use cannabis or another drug by a health care professional, it is your responsibility to ensure you are not impaired while driving

 For a full description of Ontario’s new laws for drug-impaired driving and penalties, visit the Ontario Ministry of Transportation